Peter-Blohm/discovering_opinion_intervals/README.md

 The repository is organized as follows:

-- **`heuristics/`**: Contains the Rust implementation of our main heuristics for the opinion interval discovery problem.
+- **`heuristics/`**: Contains the Rust implementation of the GAIA/VENUS heuristics (from our previous work), used as the downstream solver.
   - `src/`: Source code for the heuristics
   - `data/`: Sample input files for algorithm configurations and interval structures
 - **`data/`**: Contains the bundestag dataset and is used as a working directory for other datasets.